Thinking about learning German?

 Learning German changed my life in ways that I couldn’t have imagined.
 I am being truthful when I say that my whole life opened up because I studied German.
 I got to meet the most interesting people, travel to some of the most beautiful places on earth and experienced the most profound life shifts imaginable, all because I learned the language.

 I want that for you, too.
 If you get the opportunity to study it in school, that would be wonderful.
 However, this is not required.
+You can also learn it online.
 What you need is time, persistence, and the right tools.
 I can’t give you time nor persistence, but I can give you some tools, which you’ll find below.

 GermanPod101.com isn’t free, but it’s also not cost prohibitive, and for what you get with this program, I’d definitely recommend that you try it out.
 Basic memberships for this site start at $4 per month.
 Premium memberships run $10 a month and Premium Plus goes for $23 per month.